gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ![](./images/conversion-webhook-install.png)

-If you have written your own CRD and made a version upgrade, you will also have consciously written & deployed the conversion webhook.
+If you have written your own `CustomResourceDefinition` (CRD)  and made a version upgrade, you will also have consciously written & deployed the conversion webhook.

-However, sometimes, you simply use helm or kustomize to install a (third-party) dependency that contains CRDs as well.
+However, sometimes, you simply use helm or kustomize to install a (third-party) dependency that contains CRDs.
 Of course, those can contain conversion webhooks as well.
 As a user of a cluster, please make sure to be aware what you deploy.

 ### CRD with a Conversion Webhook

 ![](./images/conversion-webhook-crd.png)

 Conversion webhooks are tricky.
 Similarly to regular webhooks, they should have a low timeout.
-However, they cannot be remediated automatically and can cause strange errors.
+However, they cannot be remediated automatically and can cause errors in the control plane.
 For example, if a webhook is invoked but not available, it can block the garbage collection run by the kube-controller-manager.

-In turn, when deleting deployments, pods will not be deleted automatically.
+In turn, when deleting something like a `deployment`, dependent resources like `pods` will not be deleted automatically.

 {{% alert color="info"  title="Recommendation" %}}
 Try to avoid conversion webhooks.
 They are valid and can be used, but should not stay in place forever.
 Complete the upgrade to a new version of the CRD as soon as possible.